AndrosDe/ploerr/TESTING.md

     <br><br>

 - ### Lighthouse Test Results
-    The results of all pages variate within 2% for desctop and 7% for mobile, therefore these two representatives were chosen:
+    The results of all pages variate within 2% for desktop and 7% for mobile, therefore these two representatives were chosen:
     * Desktop:
         ![desktop](https://ploerr.s3.eu-central-1.amazonaws.com/readme/testing/lighthouse-desktop-ploerr-index.png)
     * Mobile: